GurpreetCoding/GurpreetCoding/README.md

 ## Hi there 👋

+Hi, I'm Gurpreet — a developer who enjoys turning ideas into code.
+I'm always learning, building, and occasionally sharing what I discover along the way.

 <!--
 **GurpreetCoding/GurpreetCoding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.